Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Nikon’s Coolpix A900 includes a 1/2.3-inch image sensor, which explains its below average low light image quality and its lack of sharpness in all types of photos.
 A 1/2.3-inch image sensor is the smallest type of sensor included in modern digital cameras, and it’s commonly found in compact fixed lens cameras.
 However, it’s a disappointment to find such a small image sensor in a camera in the A900’s price range.

-Nikon was able to reach a 20 megapixel resolution count with the A900, which is a desirable resolution level.
-Still, even having 20MP of resolution can’t fully overcome the small image sensor in terms of the A900’s image quality.
+Nikon was able to reach a 20-megapixel resolution count with the A900’s CMOS sensor, which is a desirable resolution level.
+This camera also has a focal length of 4.3 to 151mm, but still, even having 20MP of resolution can’t fully overcome the small image sensor in terms of the A900’s image quality.

 You can only record in the JPEG image format with this model.
 There’s no ability to shoot in RAW, which would yield higher image quality.

-The Nikon Coolpix A900 includes a popup flash unit, which helps provide a better angle to the scene than the tiny embedded flash units typically tucked into a corner of small cameras.
+The Nikon Coolpix A900 includes a pop-up flash unit, which helps provide a better angle to the scene than the tiny embedded flash units typically tucked into a corner of small cameras.
 You cannot add an external flash to this camera, as it has no hot shoe.
+If you prefer a manual mode over automatic, use the mode dial to take full control of your camera’s settings, like aperture and shutter speed.

 An impressive feature that’s part of the Coolpix A900 is its ability to record video in 4K.
 Very few digital cameras, especially compact cameras, currently on the market offer 4K video resolution (3840×2160 pixels).
 The A900 can offer 30 frames per second recording at 4K, which again is a well above average performance, as some cameras are limited to 15 fps of 4K video.
 Consider that the Nikon Coolpix S210, a camera from a few years ago, could only record video at a 640×480 resolution, and you can see how Nikon has made impressive strides in improving video quality in digital cameras.

-Nikon estimates the battery in the Coolpix A900 is able to record 270 photos per charge.
-Although real world testing showed that number to be a bit optimistic, the A900’s battery life is still about average at 225 to 250 shots.
+Nikon estimates the battery in the Coolpix A900 can record 270 photos per charge.
+Although real-world testing showed that number to be a bit optimistic, the A900’s battery life is still about average at 225 to 250 shots.

-If you choose to use the WiFi feature included in this model on a continuous basis, your battery life will be significantly less.
+If you choose to use the WiFi feature included in this model continuously, your battery life will be significantly less.
 It’s best to keep the WiFi feature turned off until you’re actually ready to use it while uploading a series of photos, or the camera will continually attempt to find a network whenever it’s turned on, draining the battery more quickly.